vasanthv/jsonbox/README.md

 npm start
 ```

 to start the development server on port `3000`.
 Your jsonbox instance will be running on `http://localhost:3000`.
-Alternatively you can run the application usng docker with `docker-compose up`.
+Alternatively you can run the application using docker with `docker-compose up`.

 ### LICENSE